Spring Flooding Causes Severe Roadway Damage

 The weather was a major concern, but due to unseasonably dry, warm fall weather, construction progressed smoothly.
 The road was rebuilt on the same footprint as the original road built in the 1960s to minimize environmental issues.

 Snyder & Associates played a vital role in the emergency reconstruction of I-680.
-With limited topographic survey, LiDAR surfacing, and 35-year-old record drawings, our team was able to recreate the horizontal and vertical control, design the roadway, generate 3D stakeless grading files for each construction phase, and stake the entire corridor for drainage and paving in just over three weeks.
+With the limited topographic survey, LiDAR surfacing, and 35-year-old record drawings, our team was able to recreate the horizontal and vertical control, design the roadway, generate 3D stakeless grading files for each construction phase, and stake the entire corridor for drainage and paving in just over three weeks.

 Our project team was comprised entirely of subject matter experts, specializing in project-specific tasks.
 Over the course of the project, this 12-member team of engineers, technicians, and surveyors worked over 1,680 hours in 34 days.
 The majority of Snyder’s contribution was complete in 21 days, while construction staking carried through to 34 days.